The peer-review of the articles submitted to the editors is carried out in two stages: initial and independent.

 4.3.
 The Peer-review should include a recommendation on the publication of the manuscript for the further improvements or rejection of the manuscript.

-4.5.
-The Peer-review is submitted in a free form in compliance with the requirements of paragraphs 4.1, 4.2 and 4.3 of the Regulation.
+4.4.
+The Peer-review is submitted in compliance with the requirements of paragraphs 4.1, 4.2 and 4.3 of the Regulation.